apache/doris/docs/en/administrator-guide/load-data/stream-load-manual.md

 + BeginTxnTimeMs: The time cost for RPC to Fe to begin a transaction, Unit milliseconds.

-+ StreamLoadPutTimeMs：The time cost for RPC to Fe to get a stream load plan, Unit milliseconds.
++ StreamLoadPutTimeMs: The time cost for RPC to Fe to get a stream load plan, Unit milliseconds.

-+ ReadDataTimeMs：Read data time, Unit milliseconds.
++ ReadDataTimeMs: Read data time, Unit milliseconds.

-+ WriteDataTimeMs：Write data time, Unit milliseconds.
++ WriteDataTimeMs: Write data time, Unit milliseconds.

-+ CommitAndPublishTimeMs：The time cost for RPC to Fe to commit and publish a transaction, Unit milliseconds.
++ CommitAndPublishTimeMs: The time cost for RPC to Fe to commit and publish a transaction, Unit milliseconds.

 + ErrorURL: If you have data quality problems, visit this URL to see specific error lines.